neurodroid/stimfit/doc/sphinx/manual/latency_measurements.rst

         **Fig. 20:** The latency between maximal slope of rise of an action potential (red) and the foot of an EPSC (black) is indicated by a horizontal double-headed arrow.

-To confirm your latency cursor settings and measure latencies, you can either press **Enter** or call ``measurement()`` from the shell.
+To confirm your latency cursor settings and measure latencies, you can either press **Enter** or call :func:`stf.measure()` from the shell.
 The latency, i.e. the time interval between the first and the second latency cursor, will be shown in the results table as long as you activated this value.
 The latency will be indicated as double-headed arrow connecting the two latency cursors (Fig. 20).